y-scope/clp/docs/src/user-guide/reference-json-search-syntax.md

 :::{caution}
-Although you can use a single `*` to search for a kv-pair with *any* value, the substring search syntax above only works for values which have the string type.
+Although you can use a single `*` to search for a kv-pair with *any* value, the substring search syntax above only works for values that are strings.
 :::

 :::{caution}